 I ACKNOWLEDGE I have received notification of a dangerous student in my class.
 I understand it is my responsibility to read and familiarize myself with any pertinent documents and I agree to abide by the laws, codes, policies, directions and procedures pertaining to student confidentiality.
-I have been given the opportunity to ask any questions I might have about the student and the student's data.
+I have been given the opportunity to ask following checklist: